woocommerce/subscriptions-rest-api-docs/source/includes/_subscriptions.md

    - Suspension counts are updated on on-hold/suspension.
    - Cancelled dates are set on cancellation.

 In general, when setting a status, use `status` when you want to full control the subscription's dates.
-If you want the system to calculate the appropriate dates changes as if a user changed the status on the store, use `status_transition`.
+If you want the system to calculate the appropriate dates changes as if a user changed the status on the store, use `transition_status`.

 <aside class="notice">
-  <strong>Please note</strong>, when processing the request, the subscription status is set last and so setting date properties when using <strong><code>status_transition</code></strong> may lead to those dates being overriden by the transition calculations.
+  <strong>Please note</strong>, when processing the request, the subscription status is set last and so setting date properties when using <strong><code>transition_status</code></strong> may lead to those dates being overriden by the transition calculations.
 </aside>

 ## Create a subscription ##